nixworks/public/news/2016/08/23/README.md

 ##### Boko Haram insurgency
 ### [In a raid on Boko Haram Islamists' northeast heartland, Nigeria's air force kills senior militants and possibly fatally wounds their leader, Abubakar Shekau. ](/news/2016/08/23/in-a-raid-on-boko-haram-islamists-northeast-heartland-nigeriaas-air-force-kills-senior-militants-and-possibly-fatally-wounds-their-leade.md)
-_Context: Boko Haram insurgency, Nigerian Air Force, Abubakar Shekau_
+_Context: Abubakar Shekau, Nigerian Air Force, Boko Haram insurgency_

 ##### War in Afghanistan (2015-present)
 ### [A U.S. service member becomes the first U.S. military combat casualty in Afghanistan since January 2016 when he is killed by an improvised explosive device (IED) while on patrol near the city of Lashkar Gah in Afghanistan's southern Helmand Province.
 Another American service member and six Afghan soldiers were also injured in the blast. ](/news/2016/08/23/a-u-s-service-member-becomes-the-first-u-s-military-combat-casualty-in-afghanistan-since-january-2016-when-he-is-killed-by-an-improvised-e.md)